hiveot/hub/bindings/owserver/README.md

 * Use of polling
 * Limited support for 1-wire node types.
 Mostly sensors.
 * Use of the HA7Net gateway is not supported
-* The vocabulary mapping of property/event/action names is inconsistent.
-This needs to be fixed in hiveot itself first.

-Above limitations can be resolved with some development and 1-wire devices for testing.

 ## Summary